jup-ag/space-station/guides/3-limit-order/2-how-lo-work.md

 ---
 sidebar_label: How Limit Order Works
 title: How Limit Order Works
-Description: Discover how Jupiter powers limit orders on Solana.
+description: "Discover how Jupiter's limit orders utilize Solana's liquidity for seamless, front-running-free trading.
+Perfect for all traders."
 ---

 <head>